 The game has high re-playability because no game starts like the other.
 Each player uses their starting units to build 3 armies.
 These armies are then randomly placed on the game board for the start setup.
 This puts you right into action and allows for different strategies with high variability.

-Combat is very complex, yet intuitive to understand.
+The combat mechanic is very complex, yet intuitive to understand.
 The amount of damage a unit has, determines the number of dice you may role.
-For example, if a unit has 3 damage, it can attack with 8 dices.
-If you attack from a strategic position (“flank” or “surround”), then you get extra (red) dices.
+For example, if a unit has 2 damage (indicated by the grey markers), it can attack with 10 dice.
+If you attack from a strategic position (“flank” or “surround”), then you get extra (red) dice.

 The type of unit and its combat experience determines which number on the dice will land a hit.
 For example, an infantry only lands a hit with every dice showing a “2” or less, versus a tank will land a hit with dices showing “6” or less.
 If the tank already has combat experience, it will hit even with every dice showing “8” or less.
 These numbers are shown on a “Unit Chart” every player has in front of them.